skwee357/crkbd-layout/README.md

 Colemak Mod DH.
 3 Layers - base, lower, raise

 ### Base layer
 Optimized for writing.
+Standard Colemak-DH layout.
 Contains alpha keys, punctuation (dot and comma), quotes (single and double) as well as question mark.
 Exclamation mark is on a layer.
 It's not great, but it's behind shift on a regular keyboard as well.
 The only problem is that hyphen (`-`) is not there and is behind a layer.